You are tuned to the most listened-to radio talk show in America.

 We just had a big little puff piece here in the New York Times about how Spitzer had to go woo Assembly Democrats in New York.

-They're unhappy with him the way he's been operating the last 11 months, and he said, We got to get along, and we gotta we gotta try to put ourselves together like I did with my wife, and you gotta forgive me.
+They're unhappy with him, the way he's been operating the last 11 months, and he said, we got to get along, and we got to try to put ourselves together like I did with my wife.

 It was like a Dr. Phil show.